Smith College: Athletics

-Smith's athletic teams have been known as the Pioneers since 1986.
-The name expresses the spirit of Smith's students and the college's leading role in women's athletics (the first women's basketball game was played at Smith in 1893).
+Since 1986, Smith's athletic teams were known as the Pioneers.
+The name expressed the spirit of Smith's students and the college's leading role in women's athletics (the first women's basketball game was played at Smith in 1893).

 A new spirit mark was unveiled to the Smith community in December 2008.
 The new visual identity for Smith's sports teams marks the culmination of a yearlong project to promote visibility and enthusiasm for Smith's intercollegiate and club teams—and to generate school spirit broadly.
 The spirit mark is used for athletics uniforms, casual apparel, and promotional items for clubs and organizations.
 As Smith was the first women's college to join the NCAA, the new mark is seen as linking the college's pioneering alumnae athletes to their equally determined and competitive counterparts today.
 Smith athletes won some of the early national intercollegiate women's tennis championships in singles (Louise Raymond, 1938 and 1939) and doubles (1933, 1935, 1938 and 1948).

+On May 7, 2025, Smith unveiled a new moniker.
+The Smith Bears took over as the new mascot following a survey indicating that student athletes did not identify with the Pioneer moniker.
+In an official statement from the college, the name change was explained as recognizing faculty alum Senda "the Bear" Berenson, inductee to the Naismith Memorial Basketball Hall of Fame, the Women's Basketball Hall of Fame, and the International Jewish Sports Hall of Fame.

 Smith College does not have college colors in the usual sense.
 Its official color is white, trimmed with gold, but the official college logo is blue and yellow (a previous logo was burgundy and white).
-NCAA athletic teams have competed in blue and white (or blue and yellow, in the case of the soccer, crew, swimming, and squash teams) uniforms since the 1970s and selected Pioneers as the official name and mascot in 1986.
+NCAA athletic teams have competed in blue and white (or blue and yellow, in the case of the soccer, crew, swimming, and squash teams) uniforms since the 1970s.
 Popular club sports are free to choose their own colors and mascot; both Rugby and Fencing have chosen red and black.

 Smith has a rotating system of class colors dating back to the 1880s when intramural athletics and other campus competitions were usually held by class.
 Today, class colors are yellow, red, blue, and green, with incoming first-year classes assigned the color of the previous year's graduating class; their color then "follows" them through to graduation.
 Alumnae classes, particularly at reunions, continue to identify with and use their class color thereafter.